Landon-Spencer/z-prefix-crud-build/README.md

 The default API port is 8080 but can be changed with the .env PORT variable or in the `server.js` file under the `PORT` variable.
 The default Environment is 'development' but can be changed with .env NODE_ENV variable.

 Once you have all of your environment variable set up and database connection information then you can spin up the database.
-If this is the first time that you are spinning up the API you can run `npm spin-up` and this will run the migration files to create the database tables, seed the database, and start the Express server with `nodemon`.
+If this is the first time that you are spinning up the API you can run `npm run spin-up` and this will run the migration files to create the database tables, seed the database, and start the Express server with `nodemon`.
 If everything has been set up correctly your console should show that `nodemon` is starting and that the Server is running on the port that you have chosen.

 Congratulations, hopefully you have a running API that is connected to your database.
 Now move on to the Client Instructions to start using the app.
 ## Client Instructions